dbenitez-bcn/dumbbell-backend/README.md

 1. Clone de repo
 2. Import it using gradle in Intellij
 3. Populate .env file
+4. Configure your run environment
+    1. Got To edit configuration
+    2. Select `DumbbellBackendApplication`
+    3. Paste all dev variable from .env file to `environment variables` section
+    4. Add `dev` in profile section
-4. Run `Docker dev stack` to set up a local database
+5. Run `Docker dev stack` to set up a local database
-5. Run the application
+6. Run the application